devcontainers/templates/README.md

 The [template distribution specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates-distribution.md) outlines a pattern for community members and organizations to self-author templates in repositories they control.

-[GitHub Action](https://github.com/devcontainers/action) is available to help bootstrap self-authored templates.
+A [GitHub Action](https://github.com/devcontainers/action) is available to help bootstrap self-authored templates.

 We are eager to hear your feedback on self-authoring!
 Please provide comments and feedback on [spec issue #70](https://github.com/devcontainers/spec/issues/70).